RichardDooling/ArtBizLaw/First_Amendment-Sex/First_Amendment-Sex.md

 #### Excerpts from the *Burstyn* opinion:

-(As you read these excerpts, notice how the Court is uncertain about this new potentially dangerous technology (motion pictures) in much the same way that the modern Supreme Court s nervouse about another "new" potentially dangerous technology (video games), even though it recently decided that the state of California could *not* regulate the sale of violent video games to teenagers.
+(As you read these excerpts, notice how the Court is uncertain about this new potentially dangerous technology (motion pictures) in much the same way that the modern Supreme Court is nervous about another "new" potentially dangerous technology (video games), even though it recently decided that the state of California could *not* regulate the sale of violent video games to teenagers.
 Why?
 Because video games, even violent video games are protected speech.)

 MR. JUSTICE CLARK delivered the opinion of the court.